 A summary of PCC meetings: January 18, 2017

-St John’s reflected each and every aspect of Christmas this year with a whole range of events.
+St John’s reflected each and every aspect of Christmas last year with a whole range of events.

 Pictures by Ian Law

 Congregations from Shenstone and Stonnall churches combined for a weekend away in Derbyshire.

 Led by Lindsey Hall, director of vocations at the Lichfield Diocese, the Friday night until Sunday lunchtime event was entitled ‘In His Kingdom’ and centred on Luke 24.
 She gave four separate seminars on the chapter.

 Based again at Willersley Castle on the outskirts of Matlock, Lindsey identified the key themes running through the Gospel and how they shaped the way in which the story of Jesus is told.

 The weekend, a joint event betweem Shenstone’s St John’s Church, Shenstone’s Trinity Methodist and Stonnall St Peter’s, finished with an evening of entertainment – ‘Fit for a Queen’.

 Almsot 200 people were at St John’s for the regional Renewal Celebration.

 Speaker was Revd Jonthan Moy, a fomer pioneer minister in the Lichfield Diocese and now vicar at a multi-site church in London – Christchurchw4.